It is now officially the last week of spring — until next year. Have you finished your spring cleaning yet?

 The case’s front and back of the computer case, however, with all of their ornamental shaping, sockets and ledges, are another story entirely.
 That job calls for a few reinforcements.

 A clean paintbrush is my favorite tool when cleaning an uneven surface.
 A few quick strokes back and forth (start at the top and work your way down on the surface), with attention to small crevices, will dislodge the accumulated dust and send it flying back into the air to re-accumulate later.
-Uh, on second though, maybe using the paintbrush in conjunction with a vacuum cleaner would be ideal.
+Uh, on second thought, maybe using the paintbrush in conjunction with a vacuum cleaner would be ideal.

 A dust blaster will also help to clean hard-to-reach and/or delicate surfaces; I find it very useful to clean the insides of a computer, and also for keyboard-cleaning.